All Episodes

 Did it actually happen?

-That's why we got a subpoena struck, Lisa Page, Andrew McCabe, Bruce Orr, and his wife, all five of those people need to be in front of the Judiciary Committee as soon as they possibly can.
+That's why we got a subpoena Strzzok, Lisa Page, Andrew McCabe, Bruce Orr, and his wife, all five of those people need to be in front of the Judiciary Committee as soon as they possibly can.

-You think it's gonna happen?
+You think it's going to happen?

 I do.

-I mean, we need the documents, we need to subpoena them, bring them in for depositions, and then we need to put them on the same witness stand that Rod Rosenstein sat on last week and ask the same tough questions, and maybe under oath they'll start giving us the answers that we haven't got this far.
+We need to subpoena them, bring them in for depositions, and then we need to put them on the same witness stand that Rod Rosenstein sat on last week and asked the same tough questions.

 Yeah, we're talking to Congressman Jim Jordan from Ohio 4 and Congressman Mark Meadows from North Carolina 11.

-You're dealing with a tough process, reconciliation, and you know just a quick story for.
+You're dealing with a tough process, reconciliation.

-I was in an airport as we can flying back from New York, I'm in LaGuardia, and a guy sees me, he recognizes me, he runs up and he says, Dan, Congress is not doing a good enough job explaining why they're limited procedurally by the bill.
+I'm in LaGuardia, and a guy sees me, recognizes me, runs up, and he says, Dan, Congress is not doing a good enough job explaining why they're limited procedurally by the bill.

 In other words, you'd like more.

-I know Congressman Jordan, you'd like more.
+I know, Congressman Jordan, you'd like more.

 We'd love the Reagan rates.